iconify/icon-finder/docs/core/registry.md

 You can have multiple subscribers for each event, so creating a new subscriber won't automatically unsubscribe the previous subscriber.

 Each event has one parameter: payload.
-Type of payload depends on an event.
+The type of payload depends on an event.

 Available events:

 -   `render`: Called when new data is available.
 The payload type is `RouterEvent`.
 See [render.md](render.md).
 -   `load-*`: Called when loading icons for a custom view.
-Event name starts with "load-", followed by the custom view's `customType` property value.
+The event name starts with "load-", followed by the custom view's `customType` property value.
 The payload is a callback to call when a custom icons list is available.
 See [custom-view.md](custom-view.md).

 ## Collections info